astro-informatics/s2fft/docs/sampling.rst

   from s2fft.base_transforms.spherical import forward, inverse from s2fft.sampling.s2_samples import thetas, phis_equiang

-  L = 128
+  L = 512

   def signal(theta, phi):
-      """Our known signal function, that we will 'sample' from""" return jnp.cos(theta + phi)**2
+      """Our known signal function, that we will 'sample' from.""" return jnp.sin(theta)**2 * jnp.sin(phi)

-We can generate arrays containing the :math:`\theta_t` and :math:`\varphi_p` coordinates for the MW and GL schemes using :func:`~s2fft.sampling.s2_sampling.thetas` and :func:`~s2fft.sampling.s2_sampling.phis_equiang`.
+We can generate arrays containing the :math:`\theta_t` and :math:`\varphi_p` sample coordinates for the MW and GL schemes using :func:`~s2fft.sampling.s2_sampling.thetas` and :func:`~s2fft.sampling.s2_sampling.phis_equiang`.
-Passing the ``sampling`` argument to each of these functions specifies which scheme we want to generate sample coordinates for:
+Passing the ``sampling`` argument to each of these functions specifies which scheme we want to generate sample coordinates for.
+We then evaluate our known signal function at the sample points to generate our 'samples' / 'observations' for each scheme.

 .. code-block:: python

   # Generate (theta, phi) points used by the MW scheme
   mw_thetas, mw_phis = thetas(L, sampling="mw"), phis_equiang(L, sampling="mw")
-  # Our signal 'sampled' according to the MW scheme
-  mw_signal_samples = signal(*jnp.meshgrid(mw_thetas, mw_phis, indexing='ij'))

   # Generate (theta, phi) points used by the GL scheme
   gl_thetas, gl_phis = thetas(L, sampling="gl"), phis_equiang(L, sampling="gl")

-  # Our signal 'sampled' according to the MW scheme
+  # We now pretend we have two different observations of this signal,
+  # but which sampled it using different schemes.
+  mw_signal_samples = signal(*jnp.meshgrid(mw_thetas, mw_phis, indexing='ij'))
   gl_signal_samples = signal(*jnp.meshgrid(gl_thetas, gl_phis, indexing='ij'))

-Now that we have samples from two signals, we can forward transform obtain the harmonic coefficients.
+Now that we have two sets of samples from the same signal, we can forward transform obtain the harmonic coefficients.
-In each case, since our sample was "obtained" using a different sampling scheme, we need to specify this to the :func:`~s2fft.base_transforms.spherical.forward` transform when we call it.
+In each case, we need to specify which sampling scheme was used to obtain the data, by passing the ``sampling`` argument to the :func:`~s2fft.base_transforms.spherical.forward` transform when we call it.

 .. code-block:: python

+  # Forward-transform the same signal, but sampled using different schemes
   flm_mw = forward(mw_signal_samples, L, sampling="mw")
   flm_gl = forward(gl_signal_samples, L, sampling="gl")

-  # FIXME: This throws, so my understanding of the package is clearly wrong!
+  # jnp.max(jnp.abs(flm_mw - flm_gl)) is ~1e-8 for L=512,
+  # ~1e-7 for L=216
+  # Confirm that the computed coefficients are close
   jnp.assert_allclose(flm_mw, flm_gl)

 Sampling schemes